clarkritchie/nexus7/README.md

 I don't see any reason this script couldn't be used on other Android tablets.
 However, I've only got access to the Nexus 7, and I don't know all the magic button sequences for other Android tablets. ;-)

+Actually that's not true -- I was able to test the app and file installation options on a Samsung Galaxy Tab 2, and both worked fine.

 ###Disclaimer
 Proceed at your own risk!
 I take no responsibility if you brick your own tablet.
 That said, I've run this many, many, many times on numerous Nexus 7 tablets, and I have not bricked one tablet.